johnbrumley/desma158/day-10.md

 The 2D PSD Importer package helps out with mapping Photoshop layers to sprites, for both generating sprite sheets and rigged characters.

-[Here is a very good overview](https://youtu.be/b2bIh8WPsi4) of what the package is capable of.
+[Here is a quick overview](https://youtu.be/b2bIh8WPsi4) of what the package is capable of.
 For this demo, we’ll only be bringing in sprites for use in frame animations.

 With the importer package, you don’t need to manually create a tiled sprite sheet, where each frame of the animation is placed on a grid (see above sheets).
 Instead, create each sprite on its own layer and Unity will handle how the sprite should be broken up in the import settings.